Arizona Installation Prices Contact Me For An Arizona Pool Installation Quote My News Letter For Above Ground Pool Owners

 LX Oval Pool Staps

 With this side packed solid I begin laying out the other side.
-I am using the bottom rails as spacers and the straps to get my correct distance.
+I am using the bottom rails as spacers and the straps to get my correct distance across.
+Make sure you have assembled the straps correctly.
+Sometimes they are all the same length and sometimes there maybe three one size and one a different size for each assembly.
+They all need to be the same length when the connecting straps are complete.

 LX Oval Pool Second Side Setup